The festive season is here!

-This year you could make some of your own decorations using natural materials including pinecones, acorns and bark.
+This year you could make some of your own decorations using natural materials such as pine cones, acorns or bark.
 Take a look here for some inspiration.

 Another fab idea is recycling your old Christmas cards into bunting.

-Making decorations is a great activity to get little ones involved with and more sustainable then buying things like tinsel.
-Those little tiny bits that end up sprinkled all over the house are actually tiny bits of plastic that can’t be recycled.
+Making decorations is fun for everyone and more sustainable than buying things like tinsel.
+Those little bits that end up sprinkled all over the house are actually tiny bits of plastic that can’t be recycled.

 E is for... entertainment

-Finding eco-friendly entertainment is probably one of our easier tips.
 Simply swap some Christmas television for a family walk, the crisp winter air is sure to get you into the festive spirit.
-Board games are another great choice and good ones last year after year.

 F is for... food